The International Consortium for the Continued Operation of Nobeyama Radioheliograph (ICCON)

 The National Astronomical Observatory of Japan (NAOJ) has successfully operated NoRH during these two decades.
 From April 2015, the Solar-Terrestrial Environment Laboratory, Nagoya University (now Institute for Space-Earth Environmental Research, ISEE) will operate NoRH as a representative of the International Consortium for the Continued Operation of Nobeyama Raidoheliograph (ICCON).

-The schedule of NoRH_CO is updated.
+The schedule of NoRH_CO for the fiscal year 2017 is uploaded.

 9 November 2016: